From Natural Language to Simulations: Applying GPT-3 Codex to Automate Simulation Modeling of Logistics Systems: Discussion

 \section{Discussion}

 GPT-3 Codex demonstrated convincing expertise in Python as well as an understanding of the logistics systems and domain-specific vocabulary.
 Moreover, the language model could produce functionally correct simulations of queuing and inventory control systems given the verbal description in English.
 At this point, the capabilities of the frameworks built on top of the language model are limited to simple toy-like problems.
 These limitations are subject to the number of model parameters, size and quality of training datasets, and the context window size.
 However, considering the rapid progress in the NLP field, significantly more complicated problems can be approached in the near future.
 It is important to point out that since prompt engineering plays the central role in the proposed framework, more powerful text-in-text-out language models can be effortlessly incorporated without changing the core principle.
-The recent history of NLP may shed the light on the progress in the field.
-Namely, shortly after the advent of the transformer language model, such a mega-scale statistical brute-force approach based on transformer architectures was widely adopted by the NLP community.
-As a result, the scale of language models has increased substantially in the last few years, from 100 million parameters and 1.1 GB of training data in GPT-1 \citep{radford_improving_2018} to 175 billion parameters and over 570 GB of data in GPT-3 \citep{brown_language_2020}.
-Despite our study using GPT-3 as the primary language model, this arms race is far from over.
-While we were writing this manuscript, DeepMind developed a 280 billion parameter transformer language model called Gopher \citep{borgeaud_improving_2021} trained on the dataset that contains 2.35 billion documents, or about 10.5 TB of text \citep{rae_scaling_2021}.
-Besides, Google Brain presented the Switch Transformer architecture with almost 1.6 trillion (1571 billion) parameters trained on the 750 GB dataset \citep{fedus_switch_2021}.

-Additionally, the latest developments in the field, including RETRO Transformer by DeepMind \citep{borgeaud_improving_2021} and WebGPT by OpenAI \citep{nakano_webgpt_2021}, successfully demonstrated that the performance close to GPT-3 can be achieved by significantly smaller language models by augmenting them with a way to search and query for information.
-Adapting the proposed framework to the new generation of language models can be considered a promising direction for future research.